-The Foundation's mission is to provide, through West Dean College, the highest quality education in creative arts and conservation and be internationally recognised as a centre of excellence.
+The Foundation's mission is to provide, through West Dean College of Arts and Conservation, the highest quality education in arts and conservation, and our vision is to be internationally recognised as a centre of excellence.

 Through our work we aim:

-To inspire creativity, champion traditional art & craft practices and advance the care of heritage objects.
+To inspire creativity, champion traditional art and craft practices and advance the care of heritage objects.

 Underpinning this is a commitment to:

-The Edward James Foundation which runs West Dean College and Gardens was established in 1964.
+The Edward James Foundation which runs West Dean College of Arts and Conservation and Gardens was established in 1964.
 It is a charitable company limited by guarantee registered in England and Wales.
 Company no. 6689362 and Charity registration no. 1126084.

 The members of the Board of Trustees are: